There are many factors that can effect TV reception

 Improper use or location of signal splitters installed within the system.

 For each foot of coax cable a signal must travel a little signal quality is lost.
 Notice I used signal quality and not signal strength.
 The quality of a signal is just as important as its strength.
 The minute the signal leaves the antenna it begins to degrade.
-The solution to this is a quality preamplifier installed on the mast pipe near the antenna.
+The solution to this is a quality preamplifier > installed on the mast pipe near the antenna.
 Installing a mast mounted preamplifier near the antenna is best in moderate to weak signal areas.
 In strong signal areas a mast mounted preamplifier should not be needed.
 The amount of signal amplification required is determine by the signal strength of the incoming signals and the system configuration itself.
-Our Digital TV Antenna Selector will suggest the proper amplification based on your particular needs.
+Our page, Designing a signal distribution system > is the place to start.
 Proper signal amplification may be the key to improve your digital reception.

 Signal amplifier's have two important specifications.
 The amount of signal amplification provided by the unit and the signal to noise ratio.
 Both of these are measured in dB.
 Noise is any signal interference that is not related to the TV signal.
 If the level of the noise over shadows the TV signal from the broadcaster the digital signal will drop out no matter how strong the TV signal is.
 Some noise cannot be avoided but that doesn't mean you have to add more noise than necessary with the amplifier.
 You can get better/improved digital TV reception using amplifiers with lower noise level ratings.
 Any noise figure rated 3 dB or lower is excellent.